prakhar1985/good_example/README.md

 main.yaml

-#Step 1: Deploy Insfrastructure on OSP 10
+Step 1: Deploy Insfrastructure on OSP 10
--Variables to be set in respective files
+*Variables to be set in respective files

 >roles/osp-instances/frontend.yaml
 ```